 11.26.3 MSCS procedures

-A non-AP STA that supports MSCS may request use of MSCS, or request to update parameters of the currently active MSCS, by sending an MSCS Request frame that includes an MSCS Descriptor element with the Request Type field set to “Add” or “Change”, respectively.
+A non-AP STA that supports MSCS may request use of MSCS, or request to update parameters of the currently active MSCS, by sending an MSCS Request or (Re)Association Request frame that includes an MSCS Descriptor element with the Request Type field set to “Add” or “Change”, respectively.
 The MSCS Descriptor List field in the MSCS Descriptor element identifies how MSDUs are classified into streams and indicates parameters that determine the priority to assign to the classified MSDUs.

 In a TCLAS Mask element in an MSCS Descriptor element, the Classifier Type subfield shall be set to a value that corresponds to a classifier of MSDUs, i.e., less than or equal to 5, or equal to 10.

-Upon receipt of an MSCS Request frame from an associated non-AP STA, the AP shall respond with a corresponding MSCS Response frame.
-A value of “SUCCESS” shall be set in the Status field in the MSCS Response frame when the AP accepts the MSCS request.
-A value of “REQUEST_DECLINED”, “REQUESTED_TCLAS_NOT_SUPPORTED”, or “INSUFFICIENT_TCLAS_PROCESSING_RESOURCES” shall be set in the Status field in the MSCS Response frame when the AP denies the MSCS request; an MSCS Descriptor element is optionally present in the response.
-If an MSCS Descriptor element is present, the Request Type field is set to “Change” and the element indicates a suggested set of parameters that could be accepted by the AP in response to a subsequent request by the non-AP STA.
+Upon receipt of an MSCS Request frame from an associated non-AP STA or receipt of an MSCS Descriptor element from a non-AP STA requesting (re)association, the AP shall respond with a corresponding MSCS Response frame or a (Re)Association Response frame containing an MSCS Descriptor element, respectively.
+A value of “SUCCESS” shall be set in the Status field in the MSCS Response frame or MSCS Descriptor element of the (Re)Association Response frame, respectively, when the AP accepts the MSCS request.
+A value of “REQUEST_DECLINED”, “REQUESTED_TCLAS_NOT_SUPPORTED”, or “INSUFFICIENT_TCLAS_PROCESSING_RESOURCES” shall be set in the Status field in the MSCS Response frame or MSCS Descriptor element of the (Re)Association Response frame, respectively, when the AP denies the MSCS request; an MSCS Descriptor element is optionally present in the MSCS Response frame for this case.
+If an MSCS Descriptor element is present in the response, the Request Type field is set to “Change” and the element indicates a suggested set of parameters that could be accepted by the AP in response to a subsequent request by the non-AP STA.
 The AP shall decline an MSCS request with the Request Type field set to “Add” or “Change” if a TCLAS Mask element is not present.

 End of proposed changes.